Updated 16 October 2020

 Directors will be relieved of their duty to prevent insolvent trading, with respect to any debts incurred in the ordinary course of business.
 Directors would otherwise be personally liable.
 Directors still need to prudently manage their co-op and should seek advice if unsure on what this means in the new context.

-- Victoria, Western Australia, South Australia and New South Wales have made a declaration to ensure the change applies for co-ops registered in those states.
+- New South Wales has made a declaration to ensure the change applies for co-ops registered in those states.

 - The Australian Capital Territory and Queensland have confirmed the change automatically applies for co-ops registered in those jurisdictions.